 In parallel if the gains of the ligament surgery using autografts are unquestionable, this surgery also experienced failures complications or disadvantages.

 This situation explains why the LARS Company has developed a new and novel artificial ligament by recognizing and addressing the causes of failures and complications of the former artificial ligament.

-LARS ligaments are intended for the intra or extra-articular reconstruction of ruptured ligaments, designed to mimic the normal anatomic ligament fibers.
-The intra-articular longitudinal fibres resist fatigue and allow fibroblastic ingrowth, the extra-articular woven fibres provide strength and resistance to elongation.
+LARS ligaments are intended for the intra or extra-articular reconstruction of ruptured ligaments to mimic the normal anatomic ligaments fibers.
+The intra-articular longitudinal free fibers resist fatigue and allow fibroblaste ingrowth, the extra-articular woven fibers provide strength on resistance to elongation.

-LARS ligaments can be used in conjunction with the remnants of the ruptured ligament, or as reinforcement of an autologous reconstruction.
-In both cases, LARS ligaments allow the original ligament tissues to heal during the immediate post-operative period, when an excess of traction would otherwise elongate the tissue.
+For intra-articular ruptures, LARS ligaments can be used in conjunction with the remnants of the acute ruptured ligament or as reinforcement of an autologous reconstruction.
+In the both cases, LARS ligaments allow the original issues to heal during the immediate post-operative period when an excess of traction would otherwise elongate the tissue.

 LARS ligaments can be also used for extra-articular reconstructions in tendon repairs, such as Achilles tendon, gluteal tendon, patellar tendon, quadriceps tendon, biceps tendon, rotator cuff etc…

 Other repairs can be envisaged for tumors surgery.